Zuehlke/among-eus/README.md

 Depending on current set restrictions for the key, you might have to use a different key for local debugging or login with your google account and get authorised for using that key with Oauth by Fabio.
 Ask Fabio in case of troubles.

+## AmongIsch API - Backend Documentation

+The backend is self documented with a test client - just start the backend and browse to it: localhost:8080